editsinger/editsinger.github.io/index.md

   margin-left: auto;
   margin-right: auto;
   width: 80%;" />

+The first two sections (Audio Samples & Method Analyses) are some samples of experiments in the paper.<br>
+The third section (More Samples) provides more samples of different aspects (e.g., comparisons of different editing positions).
 ## 1 Audio Samples
 *Note: GT denotes the original audio(the input audio to be edited)*